 QuickStart includes both face-to-face sessions and online sessions.
-The face-to-face sessions take place in two two-day sessions for a total of four full face-to-face days.
+The first face-to-face includes a welcoming dinner session followed by two full days.
+The second face-to-face is two full days.

-We plan to have one in-person 2-day session take place in the Greater Los Angeles area and the other take place in the San Francisco Bay Area.
+We plan to have one in-person session take place in the Greater Los Angeles area and the other take place in the San Francisco Bay Area.
 Please note: Once the geographic distribution of accepted teams is known, it may be necessary to revise this plan so that both sessions take place in the San Francisco Bay Area.
 As noted below, transportation will be covered for California-based participants, regardless of location.
 Before applying, please consider your availability for the additional time needed for travel.

 The face-to-face sessions will be a combination of presentations, small group work and work as individual teams.
-Participants must attend all sessions of the face-to-face meetings.
-The online sessions reinforces and expands on the learning that takes place in the face-to-face sessions.
+The online sessions reinforce and expand on the learning that takes place in the face-to-face sessions.
 The online portion is "asynchronous" - you and your partner will engage with the rest of the class, online, at any time of the day or night.